mapbox/mapbox-sdk-py/docs/distance.md

 ```

-And the response json contains a durations matrix, a 2-D list with travel
+And the response JSON contains a durations matrix, a 2-D list with travel
 times, in seconds, between all input waypoints.

 ```python